 The forward sale price that we expect to receive upon physical settlement of a particular forward sale contract will be subject to adjustment on a daily basis based on a floating interest rate factor equal to the overnight bank funding rate less a spread and will be decreased based on amounts related to expected dividends on our common stock during the term of the particular forward sale contract.
 If the overnight bank funding rate is less than the spread on any day, the interest factor will result in a daily reduction of the applicable forward sale price.
 As of the date of this prospectus supplement, the overnight bank funding rate was less than the spread.
-If the market value of our common stock during the relevant valuation period under the particular forward sale contract is above the applicable forward sale price, in the case of cash settlement, we would pay the forward purchaser an amount in cash equal to the difference or, in the case of net share settlement, we would deliver to the forward purchaser a number of shares of common stock during the relevant valuation period under that particular forward sale contract.
-If the market value of our common stock during the relevant valuation period under that particular forward sale contract.
-If the market value of our common stock during the relevant valuation period under that particular forward sale contract.
-If the market value of our common stock during the relevant valuation period under that particular forward sale contract is below the applicable forward sale price, in the case of cash settlement, we would be paid the difference in cash by the forward purchaser or, in the case of net share settlement, we would be paid the difference in cash by the forward purchaser or, in the case of net share settlement, we would be paid the difference in cash by the forward purchaser or, in the case of net share settlement, we would be paid the difference in cash by the forward purchaser or, in the case of net share settlement, we would be paid the difference in cash b

-See "Plan of Distribution-Relationship with Sales Agent, Forward Seller and Forward Purchaser" for information on the forward sale contracts.
+If the market value of our common stock during the relevant valuation period under the particular forward sale contract is above the applicable forward sale price, in the case of cash settlement, we would pay the forward purchaser an amount in cash equal to the difference or, in the case of net share settlement, we would deliver to the forward purchaser a number of shares of common stock having a value equal to the difference.
+Thus, we could be responsible for a potentially substantial cash payment in the case of cash settlement of a particular forward sale contract.
+If the market value of our common stock during the relevant valuation period under that particular forward sale contract is below the applicable forward sale price, in the case of cash settlement, we would be paid the difference in cash by the forward purchaser or, in the case of net share settlement, we would receive from the forward purchaser a number of shares of common stock having a value equal to the difference.
+See "Plan of Distribution-Relationship with Sales Agent, Forward Seller and Forward Purchaser" in this prospectus supplement for information on the forward sale contracts